varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 transactions may take place.
 It may comprise the traffic over an HTTP/1 keep-alive connection, or the multiplexed traffic over an HTTP/2 connection.

-sess.xid	``VCL >= 4.1``

-	Type: STRING

-	Readable from: client, backend

-	Unique ID of this session.

-sess.timeout_idle

-	Type: DURATION

-	Readable from: client

-	Writable from: client

-	Idle timeout for this session, defaults to the ``timeout_idle`` parameter, see :ref:`varnishd(1)`

-sess.timeout_linger

-	Type: DURATION

-	Readable from: client

-	Writable from: client

-	Linger timeout for this session, defaults to the ``timeout_linger`` parameter, see :ref:`varnishd(1)`

-sess.send_timeout

-	Type: DURATION

-	Readable from: client

-	Writable from: client

-	Total timeout for ordinary HTTP1 responses, defaults to the ``send_timeout`` parameter, see :ref:`varnishd(1)`

 sess.idle_send_timeout